bigmlcom/bigml-node/docs/index.md

 you to use your BigML model locally, with no connection whatsoever to BigML's servers.

-The following sections explain each of these classes and its methods.
+The following sections explain each of these classes and their methods.
 As a general summary, in order to create a local model from a BigML `model` resource, the class to use is called `LocalModel`.
 You can make a local model from a remote model by providing its ID.